How to Make an Envelope

 Glue Edges.
 Run a thin tape runner along the two outer edges of the bottom flap. (bottom left) TIP: Take your time with this step.
 You want to be careful here to ensure that there is no sticky spot on the inside of the envelope.
 Press along the glue edge with a bone folder to secure. (bottom right)

-That is all there is.
-Glad I could show you my tips and tricks for How to Make an Envelope.
-I make them all the time, especially for my books and junk journals!
+That is all there is to it.
+I’m so that glad I could show you my tips and tricks for this easy paper craft.
+I make these all of the time, especially for my handmade books and junk journals!

 Glue for Top Flap.
-You might want to take it a step further and create a lickable adhesive, just like a store bought envelope.
+You might want to take it a step further and create a lickable adhesive, just like you would find on a store bought envelope.
 Luckily we have a tutorial for that!!
 Use the Glue Recipe from our post on How to Make Envelope and Sticker Glue HERE!
 You can also use any good paper glue if you prefer.

 Patterned Paper Envelope – You can create an envelope with patterned paper; scrapbook papers and wrapping paper are good choices.
+(And embellish with washi tape!)
 Place the template over your patterned or image paper.
 Trim along the solid lines with scissors.
 You can also draw the lines around the template onto the back side of the paper and trim with a paper trimmer.
 Follow the above directions to create your envelope.

 Smaller Envelope Template – If you would like a different shaped envelope and a smaller one, I created another envelope template in my How to Make a Junk Journal Series HERE!

-Thank you for visiting The Graphics Fairy today!
-I hope you enjoyed playing with me in my Graphics Fairy sandbox!
-This Envelope Tutorial is so quick and easy to do.
-Plus it is versatile.
+Thank you for visiting The Graphics Fairy!
+I hope you enjoyed playing with paper crafts with me today and learning how to make an Envelope with printer paper… this is so quick and easy to do.
+Plus it is quite versatile.
+And now you have your own DIY Envelope Template to play with!
 I also create Photoshop Elements tutorials and craft project videos on The Graphics Fairy Premium Membership site.
-You can find even more of my art, DIYs, books, and whimsical shenanigans on The Bookery (Launching in Summer 2019!)
+You can find even more of my art, DIYs, books, and whimsical shenanigans on My site HERE